- 1 Getting Started

 Text Replacements

 Use text replacements to pipe text data into your art files.
-Instead of manually writing your content into your art files, instead write {name} in your art file.
+Instead of manually writing your content into your art files, instead write {name} in your art file and update the name

 Text Replacements within Text Replacements